Simon Yu

 Acknowledgement

-Since I began my research, I have met many intelligent, disciplined, and wonderful peers to work with, including (but not limited to) Andrej Jovanovic@Cambridge, Hanxu Hu@UZH, Chenmien Tan@Edinburgh, Pinzhen Chen@Edinburgh, Yijun Yang@Edinburgh and Liangyu Chen@Stanford.
+Since I began my research, I have met many intelligent, disciplined, and wonderful peers to work with, including (but not limited to) Andrej Jovanovic@Cambridge, Hanxu Hu@UZH, Chenmien Tan@Edinburgh, Pinzhen Chen@Edinburgh and Yijun Yang@Edinburgh.
 I have truly learned a lot from them, and I enjoyed all the discussion we had.